gcruzgar/UKsurvey/README.md

 Once an initial state is set, there are several methods to move the population forward in time.
 A common technique is to have a [transition probability matrix](scripts/tpm.py) (tpm), in which each element, _bij_, is the probability of being in state _j_ given that state _i_ was occupied in the previous time period.
 Monte Carlo simulation can then be used - a random number is generated and compared to the corresponding value in the tpm to determine whether the event is triggered.
 This process is repeated for every individual in the population.

 Combining survey and census data is challenging due to the many ways variables can be defined, especially those relating to behaviours or to household composition.
 Even the definition of what a room is differs.
-These differences shouldn't affect microsynthesis, however, it is important to keep in mind that the results displayed will have slightly different interpretations.
+These differences shouldn't affect microsynthesis, however, it is important to keep in mind that the results obtained from each dataset will require slightly different interpretations.

 An example of [household microsynthesis software](https://github.com/nismod/household_microsynth).